Home & Family

 Alabama Laws on Cyberbullying

 The laws regarding cyberbullying are different in every state.
-In Alabama, there is no specific cyberbullying law, but there are laws against the harassment of others in person or through technology.
+In Alabama, the Jamari Terrell Williams Student Bullying Prevention Act covers cyberbullying and there are other laws against the harassment of others in person or through technology.
 Online harassment is classified as a Class C misdemeanor.
 This can involve a fine of up to $500 and/or up to 3 months’ incarceration in the county or municipal jail.
 According to the Code of Alabama, Section 13A-11-8, a pattern of behavior must do any of the following to be considered harassment:

 - place a student in reasonable fear of harm to his or her person or damage to his or her property